appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/environments-with-git.md

 * Protect the `master` branch.
 * Set the `master` branch as the default.

-For more information see [Default Branch](/advanced-concepts/version-control-with-git/working-with-branches#default-branch) and [Branch Protection](/advanced-concepts/version-control-with-git/working-with-branches#branch-protection).

 </dd>

-7. After setting up both instances, you can share and invite apps with users and developers:
+7. After setting up both instances, share the app by inviting users and developers.
+You can assign different roles to each developer or create custom roles based on your needs.

 <dd>

-* **App Viewer Role:** Assign this role to end users for viewing access to the production app.
-* **Administrator Role:** Give this role to trusted individuals in the *Production* instance to manage datasources and deploy the app periodically.
-* **Developer Role:** Assign this role to developers for building and testing changes in the *Staging* instance.
+For more information, see [Roles](/advanced-concepts/granular-access-control/roles).

 </dd>

-8. To build and deploy your application, follow this [branching strategy](/advanced-concepts/version-control-with-git/best-practices#use-branching-strategy) for your multi-instance setup.
+8. To manage your instances, follow this [branching strategy](/advanced-concepts/version-control-with-git/best-practices#use-branching-strategy).